Level-k Thinking in the Extensive Form: Level- Thinking in the Extensive Form

-Both examples beg the question of whether or not in general for any level $k \geq 1$, strong level-$k$ thinking is a (weak) refinement (both in terms of strategies and outcomes) of normal-form level-$k$ thinking.
+Both examples beg the question of whether or not in general for any level $k \geq 1$, strong level-$k$ thinking is a (weak) refinement (both in terms of strategies and outcomes) of level-$k$ thinking in the normal form.
 The examples suggest this to be the case.
-More generally, we can show that for any full-support initial belief system $\bar{\beta}^1$ and level $k$, the set of outcomes reached by strong level-$k$ thinking refines the set of outcomes reached by normal-form level-$k$ thinking.
+More generally, we can show that for any full-support initial belief system $\bar{\beta}^1$ and level $k$, the set of outcomes reached by strong level-$k$ thinking refines the set of outcomes reached by level-$k$ thinking in the normal form.

 To state this assertion more formally, we require the following definition.
 For any strategy profile $s \in S$, let $z(s)$ denote the terminal history reached by $s$.
 For any nonempty subset of strategy profiles $S' \subseteq S$, let $Z(S') = \{z \in Z : z = z(s), s \in S'\}$.
 Note that for any nonempty subsets $S', S''$ of $S$, $S' \subseteq S''$ implies $Z(S') \subseteq Z(S'')$.